 - College net price calculators give better insight into what a college actually costs, not the sticker price listed for tuition, room and board, extracurriculars, and fees.

 - They can be a great first step for comparing colleges, particularly for estimated costs and narrowing the list of which schools you may be able to afford.

 - With some net price calculators, you can plug in a student’s test scores and a family’s financial assets to get a more personalized estimate of a given college’s cost.

 The Cons of College Net Price Calculators

 So, when doing your own college research, what does this mean for you?
 In short, it’s further encouragement to treat the college research as a consumer making a significant purchase.
 Use college net price calculators as just one part of the research process, not the first and only part.
-You’ll want to approach the calculators with a critical eye, to see how much information they request from you--and how personalized the results are.
-Then, once you’ve determined reliability and quality by college, gather those initial estimates, and supplement your findings with what current and former students at a given college have actually received in financial aid, compared with real-time market-based data, to ensure you’re getting the best financial fit and an affordable four-year degree.
-(You can use Edmit’s cost-comparison tool to get this supplementary data, or reach out directly to the respective financial aid offices at the schools that interest you.)
+You’ll want to approach the calculators with a critical eye, to see how much information they request from you — and how personalized the results are.
+Once you’ve determined reliability and quality by college, gather those initial estimates and supplement your findings with what current and former students at a given college have actually received in financial aid.
+Compare this with real-time market-based data to ensure you’re getting the best financial fit and an affordable four-year degree.
+(You can use Edmit’s cost-comparison tool to get this supplementary data, or reach out directly to the financial aid offices at the schools that interest you.)

 Here at Edmit, we’re trying to present a full toolbox to students, parents, and guidance counselors — the headlamp, flashlight, motion-sensor lights, and beyond (floodlights, overhead lamps, and solar lamps, to continue the metaphor).
 So use those net price calculators as your first step — then go deeper, get informed, speak to financial aid counselors, and be willing to negotiate.
 When it comes to college pricing, there’s no need to fumble around in the dark.